 The format of the information in the first section is described by the user structure of the system, defined in /usr/include/sys/user.h.
 The important stuff not detailed therein is the locations of the registers, which are outlined in /usr/include/sys/reg.h.

 setuid(2), signal(2).

-crash(1M) in the UNIX System V Administrator Reference Manual. sdb(1) in the UNIX System V User Reference Manual.
+crash(1M) in the Sys5 UNIX Administrator Reference Manual.